 flight, and must depart from La Crosse.
 The first night in Nicaragua will be spent at the Las Mercedes Best Western, a comfortable hotel just across from the airport.
 Matagalpa is a 2.5 hour car ride from Managua.
 Volunteers usually stay at the Hotel St. Thomas, on the hill overlooking Matagalpa.
 The hotel is approximately 45 minutes from Santa Celia and 10 minutes from the Matagalpa Regional Hospital.

 Airfare from La Crosse is generally $800-1,100 depending on multiple factors.
-The additional cost to cover lodging, in-country transportation, interpreters, breakfast at the hotel, and other shared team expenses for the trip varies depending on whether the volunteer is staying in a single, double or triple room.
+The additional cost to cover lodging, in-country transportation, interpreters, breakfast at the hotel, and other shared team expenses for the trip varies depending on whether the volunteer is staying in a single, double or triple room as well as the exact length of stay.
+An estimate for these in-country costs is $700-1000.
 These volunteer costs will be paid to Global Partners and can be considered a charitable contribution for volunteer service work, per the IRS code.

 Occasionally teams decide to stay one extra day to do additional site-seeing within Nicaragua; this added day will increase the cost slightly.
 Additional expenses which will be each volunteer's responsibility to cover (i.e. these are not paid to Global Partners) include pre-trip immunizations, passport costs, and medications (malaria prophylaxis and medicine for traveler's diarrhea).
 Total estimated cost per volunteer is $1,800-2,000.

 Gundersen employees may apply for a Global Partners grant to help offset the costs of volunteering in Nicaragua (up to $500).
 Click here to learn more about how to apply for a Global Partners Grant.